Frequently Asked Questions

 There is growing evidence that interactions with animals, under the right conditions, can indeed have therapeutic benefits.
 However, none of this evidence comes from animal agriculture.
 Animal agriculture creates what sociologists refer to as the “care-kill” paradox, in which humans are trained on the one hand to provide care to animals, while at the same time being trained to view them as products whom it is okay to harm, coerce and kill.
 This can lead to moral ambivalence, unease, cognitive dissonance and psychological disorder – a widely-documented finding.
 In the context of a prisoner rehabilitation and therapy program, it is inappropriate and unnecessary to incorporate industry practices of forced insemination, removal of offspring, and slaughter.
 A no-kill sanctuary model of animal care provides all the benefits of animal therapy without exposing prisoners to potential trauma and emotional desensitization.

 No. Like all evolution, it’s simply a matter of time and pressure.
-The prison factory farm is still under construction and there have been many delays and obstacles in bringing this plan into effect.
-Current estimates suggest that the factory farm will not begin operations until spring or summer 2020.
+Corrections Canada has not yet begun constructing the industrial goat dairy (currently planned for 2020).
+There have been many delays and obstacles in bringing this plan into effect.
+Goats are not scheduled to arrive until 2020 with milking operations to begin in 2021.
 There is still time to convince our government and Correctional Service of Canada to reverse course in favour of a more ethical and sustainable approach.
 Even if the current plan goes into effect, it could quickly fail for any number of reasons: mounting China-Canada tensions; Chinese boycotts of Canadian products; the possibility of Feihe deciding it’s in their best interest not to purchase prison-sourced milk for its infant formula products; the challenging logistics of producing goat dairy and lack of industry experience; prisoner non-participation; and/or public opposition against the use of prison labour to factory farm animals for foreign markets.

 No and no. Much of our support comes from animal activists and veg folk, who readily understand why animal agriculture is not appropriate or ideal for prisoner therapy, but our supporters are equally omnivorous folk, Liberals, Conservatives, Greens, farmers, prison abolitionists, environmentalists and academics.
 Even the most devout “carnist” can – and frequently does – acknowledge that training prisoners to kill in a prison slaughterhouse or inserting insemination guns into female animals is contrary to rehabilitative goals.
 And while there would be significant health and environmental benefits if prisons were to emphasize plant-based foods, as Canada’s Food Guide now requires them to do, this has nothing to do with Evolve Our Prison Farms.